 Art is a specific empathic healing practice

-And the wonderful thing is: this art doesn’t have to be any good!
+And your art doesn’t have to be any good!

-Art is an innate human skill, but our cultural focus on perfectionism has taken art away from so many of us.
+Art is an innate human skill, but a focus on perfectionism and competition has taken art away from so many of us.
 This is a shame, because we need more art and more beauty in the world, but it’s also kind of a tragedy, because art is a specific empathic healing practice, both for highly empathic people, and for people who are currently having difficulties with their empathic awareness.

 I write a great deal about the specific healing qualities of art in The Art of Empathy:

-Artistic expression is specifically healing practice for hyper-empaths, because it helps us bring balance to our highly receptive bodies, and it helps us utilize our empathic Einfühlung capacities in self-nurturing ways.
-Hyper-empaths tend to spend a lot of time in receptivity, and if there isn’t a healthy way for us to express and channel all of the emotions, sensations, and impressions we receive, we can become overwhelmed and exhausted.
+Art can help us bring balance to our highly receptive bodies, and it helps us utilize our empathic Einfühlung capacities in self-nurturing ways.
+Hyper-empathic people tend to spend a lot of time in receptivity, and if there isn’t a healthy way for us to express and channel all of the emotions, sensations, and impressions we receive, we can become overwhelmed and exhausted.

 Artistic expression can also help people with low empathy develop the intrapersonal skills and awareness that lead to stronger Empathic Accuracy and Emotion Regulation skills.
-Artistic expression is a vital aspect of empathic self-care – and luckily, the art doesn’t have to be any good.
+Artistic expression is a vital aspect of empathic self-care – it’s helpful to everyone at every level of empathic skill.